Period Cravings: How to Ease the Crave

 Have you ever had someone tell you that period cravings are all in your head?
 Send them this study and watch 'em squirm.
 Published in the Journal of the Federation of American Societies for Experimental Biology, the study vindicates all women who experience increased cravings for carbohydrates and sugary food before and during their periods.

 It turns out that our period cravings have a lot to do with our menstrual cycle hormones.
 Two hormones that play a part in our cravings are estrogen and progesterone.
 Rises in both estradiol (a form of estrogen) and progesterone levels are associated with increased cravings for carbohydrate-rich foods, sweet foods, and sweet drinks.
-Interestingly, higher estradiol levels are associated with carbohydrate cravings, while higher levels of progesterone are associated with sugar cravings.
+Interestingly, higher estradiol levels are associated with carbohydrate cravings, while higher levels of progesterone are associated with sugar and chocolate cravings.
 These same hormones are also largely responsible for the intense pregnancy cravings some women experience.

 Progesterone, in particular, rises drastically during the the first half of the luteal phase (between ovulation and menstruation) of our monthly cycle.
 The rise of this hormone is largely responsible for the sweet cravings many women experience in the days leading up to their periods.
 Symptoms usually subside after the luteal phase, though they may continue throughout the menstrual period and lead to binge eating episodes.